2026 Sale Hours

 In the sale, the catalog numbers are your best means of locating the plants.
 Each category (such as Annuals or Perennials) has a letter to begin its catalog numbers (G for Grasses, H for Herbs).
 Remember — the numbers are assigned alphabetically by the common name we give the plants (for instance, Hollyhock, French, rather than French Hollyhock).
 Plants beginning with U are in Unusual and Rare Plants.
 There are subcategories in these sections: Annuals (which starts with Outdoor/Indoor Plants), Climbers, Miniatures, and Unusual — so in those sections, the catalog numbers may not appear to be assigned completely alphabetically, but it's because the plants have been divided into subcategories and then numbered alphabetically.

-Plant listings that give the pot size as "bulb" or "bareroot" are located OUTSIDE on shelves near the Info Desk tent.
+Perennial plant listings that give the pot size as "bulb" or "bareroot" are located on shelves near the Info Desk tent.
+For other sections, they are on the table within their sections.

 The Find Plants section of the site is great for searching ahead of time for plants that meet your needs.
-For instance, you can ask it to show you all the native flowers that are no more than 36" tall with yellow flowers that are good for bees and grow in part sun/part shade, or all the pink perennials with interesting foliage.
+For instance, you can ask it to show you all the native plants that are no more than 36" tall with yellow flowers that are good for bees and grow in part sun/part shade, or all the pink perennials with interesting foliage.
 It's also a good way to quickly find all of the new plants.
 Check it out when you're making your list!
+As the sale approaches, you can also ask Find Plants to exclude any plant that's a crop failure, or after the sale has started, you can ask it to exclude plants that have sold out.

 Keep track of your plants